onatkaya/twitter_scraper/README.md

 ## Running "run_both" file for automatic utilization of .py and .js codefiles
 ### For MacOS/Linux:

-Before this, do not forget to assign the Nitter URL of the user that you want to scrape its tweets of to "my_url" variable.
+IMPORTANT: Before this, do not forget to assign the Nitter URL of the user that you want to scrape its tweets of to "my_url" variable.
 ```
 chmod +x run_both.sh